Vera Cole, PhD, President emeritus

 Awakening to the Future We Know is Possible

-Vera Cole, PhD, is Lead Faculty for Penn State’s Energy and Sustainability Policy programs.
+Vera Cole, PhD, is recently retired Lead Faculty for Penn State’s Energy and Sustainability Policy programs.
 She holds a BS in Mechanical Engineering, MS in Industrial Engineering and PhD in Information Science and Technology.
-Vera has partnered with others on a range of innovative renewable energy courses and installation workshops at colleges, events and industry conferences.
 She wrote the book, Pennsylvania Homeowner’s Guide to Solar and has made several appearances on NPR.
+In 2012 she led MAREA to victory in an open-records court case that was named as one of the most important of the year in PA.
+She partners with others on a range of innovative renewable energy courses and installation workshops at colleges, events and industry conferences.
+She was a 2016 candidate for Pennsylvania State House of Representatives.
 In 2017, she was awarded the Sustainable Energy Fund’s Epstein Award for major contributions toward building a sustainable energy future.

 Bill Zimmerman, Treasurer, MAREA